About Me

 "Dina metti, waaye dinagnu ci Geneu"

-This Wolof proverb reflects a core value I carry from Senegal: meaningful engineering is never easy, but discipline and perseverance execution lead to success.
+This Wolof proverb reflects a core value I carry from Senegal: meaningful engineering is never easy, but discipline and perseverance lead to success.

 Wolof is one of the most widely spoken languages in Senegal, and this phrase appears in my portfolio footer as a reminder of why I do this work.